Something to Remember: Commercial performance

-Impact
+Legacy

 According to Billboard, Something to Remember was a leading and precursor example in the trend of releasing compilations of ballads.
 Its influence was clear in afterward albums such as If We Fall in Love Tonight by Rod Stewart.
 Writing for Metro Silicon Valley, critic Gina Arnold deemed the release as a "triumph", labeling it as a "rare collection that has both a theme—ballads—and a measure of inspiration".
 She further praised her cohesive manage of compilation releases up that point, saying Madonna "is not the artist who will simply slap a bunch of hits together".
 Author Mark Bego also praised its thematic, saying "is a beautiful album, graced with a strong unifying feeling in the ballad realm".

 Timothy White from Billboard ranked Something to Remember as the fifth best album of 1995.
 In a poll conducted by Jornal do Brasil, it ended as the best foreign album of 1996 and Madonna as the best female foreign artist.
 American magazine Hits included the compilation in their 1996 list of the "Top 50 Albums of the Year".
 By February 1996, Something to Remember was the third best-selling folio from Warner Bros.
 Publications.